KushAsrani/MediScribeAI/README.md

-# MediScribe.AI
+# MediScribeAI

-MediScribe.AI is a medical appointment assistant designed to help patients better understand and act on what happens during a visit.
+MediScribeAI is a medical appointment assistant designed to help patients better understand and act on what happens during a visit.
 The system records and transcribes patient–physician conversations, extracts key information, and presents a clear summary with follow-up recommendations and next steps.

 ## Overview